Workflows & Recipes

-This guide walks through building an AI agent that produces a ranked list of safe DeFi yield opportunities.
-The agent combines yield data from DeFiLlama, DEX pool analytics from Codex, token-contract risk from GoPlus, and approval-level risk from Covalent GoldRush -- four providers, one MCP connection, one API key.
+This guide walks through building an AI agent that ranks DeFi yield opportunities with explicit risk evidence.
+The agent combines yield data from DeFiLlama, DEX pool analytics from Codex, token-contract risk from GoPlus, and transaction simulation from Tenderly: four capability surfaces, one MCP connection, one API key.

 Why yield research is hard